iDestyKK/CN_PPTRM/README.md

 It stands for "Demo", and I named it that because of how other games (notably Half-Life, Quake, etc) use [Demo Recording](https://wiki.sourceruns.org/wiki/Demo_Recording) to record key inputs and capture packets to be able to recreate gameplay at a later time.
+As of v0.2.0, these files are also compressed with gzip.
+They happen to compress really well... going from 90.6 KB to around 4-5 KB!

 ## "Why use this when I can use on-screen recorders like Fraps or Shadowplay, then delete the replay?"
-Would you prefer a **90.6 KB** file that contains everything, can be replayed at any speed you wish, and can be recorded at a later time if you wish to put it on YouTube?
+Would you prefer a file of **up to 91 KB** that contains everything, can be replayed at any speed you wish, and can be recorded at a later time if you wish to put it on YouTube?
 Yeah, me too! :)

 Now, obviously, you're going to have to replay the gameplay and record it to put clips up on YouTube or other video sites.
 But it's still nice to have the